 Concerning musical instruments the reference value is an age limit of more than 50 years and a minimum value of the musical instrument of 50 000 euros, both for temporary as well as for permanent export.
 However, in case the musical instrument is exported only temporarily, e.g. for the occasion of a concert tour, another more musician-friendly regulation comes into work: the 'specific open license'.
 This license is valid up to 5 years and allows the export of a certain intrument from Germany to another country as often as desired within this time scope.
 Detailed information for musicians and cultural professionals is provided here (German only).

 However, if the cast were to give a performance in Switzerland and would thus leave the customs territory, certain formalities would have to be considered.
 This also holds true for transit traffic (s.
 Transport beyond EU borders).
 See also the paper Transporting works of art from Germany to Switzerland.

 The EU currently has 28 member states.
 It should be noted that the customs territory of the EU is not the same as its tax territory: The Canary Islands (Spain) and various overseas departments of France (Guadeloupe, Martinique, etc.), for example, are part of the customs territory but not of the tax territory of the EU and are considered third countries for some tax purposes.
 Therefore, customs formalities must be considered (s.
 Transport beyond EU borders).

-An overview of the relevant territories and other information is available (in German language) through the Customs Information and Knowledge Management Office (Informations- und Wissensmanagement Zoll).
+An overview of the relevant territories and other information is available through the Generalzolldirektion Central Information Unit.

 The EU customs law has been under consideration for some time.
 Following a modernisation process, a recast of the Union Customs Code is now at hand: Regulation (EU) No 952/2013.
-On October 30, 2013, it came into effect and will apply from May 1, 2016.
+On October 30, 2013, it came into effect and has been applying since May 1, 2016.